Lloyds lifts Britain's FTSE to two-month highs

 Beaufort Securities sales trader Basil Petrides also said the FTSE could drop back briefly after its recent rally.

-“My radar suggests that profit taking is imminent,” he said.
-(Additional reporting by Atul Prakash; Editing by Susan Fenton)
+“My radar suggests that profit-taking is imminent,” he said.
+(Additional reporting by Atul Prakash; Editing by Louise Ireland)